Pixellot/ml-api-docs/docs/data-api/guides/ml-breakdown-subscription-guide.md

 - Check your webhook endpoint is publicly accessible via HTTPS
 - Verify your subscription is active: `GET /v1/monitoring/subscriptions`

-**File download fails?**
-- Files are available for 30 days after processing
-- Add retry logic with a few seconds delay

-**No highlights detected?**
-- This happens when no clear player actions are found in the video
-- Check that your event has both HD and panoramic camera views

 ## Managing Your Subscription